MechanisM/wagtailplus/README.rst

 Wagtail Plus is a collection of add-ons for `Wagtail CMS <https://github.com/torchbox/wagtail>`_, featuring:

-* Link (external and email) storage and management, fully integrated with page editor
+* Link (external and email) storage and management, fully integrated with page editor.
-* Event storage and management, including support for pattern-based repeating events
+* Event storage and management, including support for pattern-based repeating events.
-* GeoDjango-enabled address storage and management (defaults to standard classes if :code:`django.contrib.gis` is not installed)
+* GeoDjango-enabled address storage and management (defaults to standard classes if :code:`django.contrib.gis` is not installed).
-* Simple contact storage and management
+* Simple contact storage and management.

+Wagtail Plus also includes the following abstract models:

+* BaseMailChimpPage: stores MailChimp settings with page and renders/processes a subscription form based on a MailChimp list.
+* BaseMultiBlockPage: stores multiple HTML blocks with page, each of which can be assigned CSS styles.

 Installation
 ~~~~~~~~~~~~